 We don’t know.
 All are uncommon occurrences.
 Three quick stories will illustrate.

 - In New Jersey, a bear followed a petite lady and her little dog.
 The lady fell down.
 The bear sniffed her and walked on.

 - In Minnesota, a bear made several quick advances to get food a man was carrying until the man kicked the bear in the throat and the bear ran up a tree.

 - Also in Minnesota, Tyson Crowder had no food when a predatory bear approached him in the BWCAW on September 14, 1987.
 The 7-year-old, 117-pound female black bear moved back and forth a few feet in front of him, stood up, grabbed his shoulder, and tried to drag him until people hit the bear with a canoe paddle.
 The same bear attacked Jeremy Cleveland the next day before his son hit the bear with a canoe paddle.

 All 3 bears were similar in that they were calm, deliberate, and persistent.
 None showed bluster.
 None was angry, defensive, or highly motivated to attack.
 How easy is it to deter a predatory black bear?
 Any brand of pepper spray should deter a predatory bear as easily as it deters black bears from eating any other food.
 The same goes for other deterrents such as rocks, sticks, or a kick to the bear’s throat when it looks up.
 Predatory bears are extremely rare.
-Ely researchers have never met one in 40+ years.
+Ely researchers have never met one in over 50 years.
 Across North America, only about 1 black bear in a million preys on someone, compared with 1 person in 18,000 murdering someone.
 In the BWCAW, these two predatory attacks were the only such attacks in the history of the BWCAW—covering over 40 million visitor days since 1964.